davedoesdev/fastest-writable/README.md

 A `FastestWritable` object emits an `empty` event when it has no more `Writable` objects in its list of peers.

-Note that while a `FastestWritable` object is empty, it always drained and throws any data it receives away.
+Note that when a `FastestWritable` object is empty, it is always drained and throws any data it receives away.

 You could, for example, [`end`](http://nodejs.org/docs/v0.11.13/api/stream.html#stream_writable_end_chunk_encoding_callback) the `FastestWritable` object when `empty` is emitted.